 What is coffee?
 Coffee starts life as the seeds of berries that grow on Coffea plants.
 Coffee berries, as they are commonly known, once ripe, are picked, processed, and dried.
 The seeds are then roasted to varying degrees, depending on the flavour profile desired by the grower.

 Coffee beans contain caffeine, a natural stimulant that many turn to to feel more awake, power them through the day, enhance brain function, and boost productivity.
 However, there is an abundance of research that suggests your daily coffee habit could be interfering with the absorption of nutrients from the foods you eat and the supplements you take.

-In this article we will take a look at the ways in which coffee - and caffeine in general - may be disrupting your body’s ability to absorb nutrients.
+In this article we will take a look at the ways in which coffee - and caffeine in general - may be disrupting your body’s ability to absorb nutrients and what vitamins are depleted by coffee.
 What is vital to remember, as with the majority of foods and drinks, is that coffee is not inherently good for you or bad for you.
 Coffee can indeed be beneficial for your health when consumed in moderation.
 The effect of coffee on vitamins and mineral bioavailability is more a question of when you consume coffee as opposed to whether you consume coffee.

-So does coffee obscure the health benefits of any supplements you take, or of the foods you eat?
+So does coffee affect vitamin absorption and obscure the health benefits of any supplements you take, or of the foods you eat?
 Here’s everything you need to know about how coffee and caffeine affect nutrient absorption:

 Coffee is certainly not all bad, and actually for most of the population it could be considered beneficial.
 These are some of the health benefits of coffee consumption, according to science:

 - It's high in antioxidants

 - May reduce risk of Alzheimer’s and dementia

 - May reduce risk of developing type 2 diabetes